 “Three Hots And A Cot”

 …is an expression which homeless people may use to refer to the endless hours they spend in trying to reach their (often unmet) goal of finding food and shelter every day.
 Shelters, prisons, and the military are the three most likely places to provide three hot meals and a cot on which to sleep.
 However, most shelters do not provide food (hot or cold), so people “dumpster dive” and go to “soup kitchens.”
-Homeless people usually are hungry people and may be in constant pain from muscle cramping and other physical symptoms brought about by poor diet, sleeplessness, and adverse weather conditions.
+Homeless people usually are hungry people and might be in constant pain from muscle cramping and other physical symptoms brought about by poor diet, sleeplessness, and adverse weather conditions.

 This book contains monologues which depict life stories, bravery, vulnerabilities, religious faith, and love among people who actually experienced severe life challenges and shared their biographies with me.